Skip to content

 }

-Another classic example is std::vector::emplace_back.
-It does not take an existing object; instead, it takes constructor arguments and constructs a new element in-place within the vector's memory — this is more efficient than push_back because even the move is eliminated.
+Another classic is std::vector::emplace_back.
+What it takes is constructor arguments, not a ready-made object, and it constructs the new element in place inside the vector's memory, more efficient than push_back since even a move is saved.

 cpp